chekz/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/manage_user_access.md

     * If no value is specified in these fields, these rules are disabled.
 5. Click **Apply** when finished.

-### Configure a passphrase policy for admin users
+### Configure a passphrase policy for Node Managers and API Gateway Groups

-To configure the passphrase policy that applies to the node manager and group passphrases, perform the following steps as an API Gateway Manager administrator:
+To configure the passphrase policy that applies to the passphrases of Node Managers and API Gateway groups perform the following steps as an API Server Administrator:

 1. Call method `GET /topology/passphrasepolicy` of the [API Gateway API v1.0 Topology API](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/get_topology_passphrasepolicy) to get the current passphrase policy.
 2. Update the configurations returned from the API call to meet your specifications.
-3. Paste the new configurations into the body of the `/topology/passphrasepolicy` method, in the same [Topology API](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/put_topology_passphrasepolicy), to update your passphrase policy.
+3. Paste the new configurations into the body of the `PUT /topology/passphrasepolicy` method, in the same [Topology API](http://apidocs.axway.com/swagger-ui/index.html?productname=apigateway&productversion=7.7.0&filename=api-gateway-swagger.json#!/Topology_API/put_topology_passphrasepolicy), to update your passphrase policy.
-4. Ensure **enabled** is set to true at the top of the body in the request to enable the passphrase policy.

 The following is a sample body, including all available configurations for updating the passphrase policy: